CaterinaBi/udacity-image-classifier/README.md

 # Create your own image classifier

 > Final capstone that I worked on as part of the [AI programming in Python](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089) nanodegree at Udacity.
-The aim of the project was to build a Python application that can train an image classifier on the [102 Category Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html), and then predict new flower images using the trained model.
+The aim of the project was to build an image classifier on the [102 Category Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html), and then predict new flower images using the trained model.

 ![This is an image taken from the Udacity website](images/header.png)

 The project implements an image classification application.
 The application trains a deep learning model on a data set of images, then uses tha trained model to classify images.
-The code is first implemented in a Jupyter notebook to make sure the training implementation works, and then it is converted into a Python application that runs from the command line.
+The code is first implemented in a Jupyter notebook.

 ## Languages and tools